tsunami28/tsunami28.github.io/about/index.md

 Welcome Cloud adventurer!

 My name is Milos Katinski, from Belgrade, Serbia.
+Oh well, journey through the Clouds brought me to the Amsterdam, Netherlands.
 I am here to share with you all my hard times and successful findings.

 I am an Azure Solutions Engineer with years of experience in the IT industry, with a current focus on Azure Cloud and DevOps culture.
 Within years of exploring and working in various